 Oei Kok Eong

+Independent Non-Executive

+Director

-Oei Kok Eong, aged 64, male, was appointed to the Board of Directors of SMIS on 21 November 2014 as an Independent Non-Executive Director.
-He is also a member of the Audit and Risk Committee and Nomination Committee.
+Oei Kok Eong, aged 65, male, was appointed to the Board of Directors of SMIS on 21 November 2014 as an Independent Non-Executive Director.
+He also serves as a member of the Audit and Risk Committee, Nomination Committee and Remuneration Committee.